IBM/IBM-RPA-Toolkit-for-BAW/README.md

 `InstanceIdObject` `InstanceStatusResponse` `LoginResponseObject` are all just helper BOs that are used to implement some of the TK logic.
 You do not need use them yourself when using the toolkit.

-`RPAInfo` is the BO that you need to use when calling out for your bot using the synchronous API.
+`RPAInfo` is the BO that you need to use when calling out your bot using the synchronous API.
 It has the following parameters:

 ![](./images/rpainfo.png)
 - _web_api_url_ (String): the URL pointing to your RPA Agent’s Web API.